Variables And Data Types In Java

 3. Static Variables:

-It is declared with the `static` keyword inside a class but outside any method, constructor, or block.
+Class variables are declared with the `static` keyword inside a class but outside any method, constructor, or block.
 We can create a single copy of the static variable and share it among all the instances of the class.
 Initialized to default values if not explicitly initialized.
+(They are shared amoung all instances of the class)

 Data Types in Java